interrogator/corpkit/rst_docs/corpkit.interrogating.rst

 Interrogating corpora
 =====================

 Once you've built a corpus, you can search it for linguistic phenomena.
+This is done with the :class:`corpkit.corpus.Interrogate` method.

 .. contents::
    :local: